Thomas Harriot: Legacy

 The Thomas Harriot plaque in the grounds of Syon House (W. London).

 An event was held at Syon House, West London, to celebrate the 400th anniversary of Harriot's first observations of the Moon on 26 July 2009.
 This event, Telescope400, included the unveiling of a plaque to commemorate Harriot by Lord Egremont.
 The plaque can now be seen by visitors to Syon House, the location of Harriot's historic observations.
 His drawing made 400 years earlier is believed to be based on the first observations of the Moon through a telescope.
 The event (sponsored by the Royal Astronomical Society) was run as part of the International Year of Astronomy (IYA).

 The observatory in the campus of the College of William & Mary is named in Harriot's honor.
 A crater on the Moon was named after him in 1970; it is on the Moon's far side and hence unobservable from Earth.

 In July 2014 the International Astronomical Union launched NameExoWorlds, a process for giving proper names to certain exoplanets and their host stars.
 The process involved public nomination and voting for the new names.
-In December 2015, the IAU announced the winning name was Harriot for the exoplanet 55 Cancri f.
+In December 2015, the IAU announced the winning name was Harriot for the exoplanet 55 Cancri Af.
 The winning name was submitted by the Royal Netherlands Association for Meteorology and Astronomy of the Netherlands.
 It honors the astronomer.

 The Thomas Harriot College of Arts and Sciences at East Carolina University in Greenville, NC is named in recognition of this Harriot's scientific contributions to the New World such as his work A Briefe and True Report of the New Found Land of Virginia.